AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ## Installing the AEM Integration Package in Campaign {#install-package}

-The **AEM Integration** package in Adobe Campaign includes a number of configurations necessary to connect to AEM.
+The **AEM Integration** package in Adobe Campaign includes a number of standard configurations necessary to connect to AEM.

 1. As an administrator, sign into the Adobe Campaign instance using the client console.